ACUERDO PARA EL PROCESAMIENTO DE DATOS DEL REINO UNIDO

 Categories of data subjects whose personal data is transferred:

-Customer may submit Personal Data to the Services, the extent of which is determined and controlled by Customer in its sole discretion, and which may include, but is not limited to Personal Data relating to the following categories of data subjects: Customer’s prospects, customers, business partners and vendors
+Customer may submit Customer Validation Data to the Services, the extent of which is determined and controlled by Customer in its sole discretion, and which may include, but is not limited to Personal Data relating to the following categories of data subjects: Customer’s prospects, customers, business partners and vendors.

 Categories of personal data transferred: